xackery/githubeq/README.md

 ## Github EQ

-Creates a new command `#issue` in EverQuest that players can use as a "fast way to give feedback".
-Think of it like a minidump, snapshotting a player's cursor, target, zone data, inventory, at the moment they send the command.

-Usage: `#issue <msg that can be as long as desired>`
+Uses a lua mod to redirect /bug reports to github issues.

 ### What does it look like?

-When someone does #issue in game, it sends the issue to github.
+When someone does a /bug in game, it sends the issue to github.
 No database interactions.

 How the issues look:

 <img src="https://github.com/xackery/githubeq/assets/845670/53d2d5f4-fa34-4e67-92ef-adf44378b323" width="200">

 Expanded sections: